 3.)
 An 8-week mobile probing study was conducted through WhatsApp.
-Participants documented their mobility-related choices and behaviors through WhatsApp based on weekly tasks/questions sent by the researcher in WhatsApp.
+Participants documented their mobility-related choices and behaviours through WhatsApp based on weekly tasks/questions sent by the researcher on WhatsApp.

 4.)
-Participants were interviewed based on their self-documentation material for gaining a deeper understanding of their behavior and factors affecting these behaviors.
+Participants were interviewed based on their self-documentation material for gaining a deeper understanding of their behaviour and factors affecting these behaviours.

 5.)
 Sustainable mobility challenges were identified from the research material by two researchers.

 6.)
-A workshop was organized for presenting the identified challenges and co-designing solutions for these challenges.
+A workshop was organised for presenting the identified challenges and co-designing solutions for these challenges.

 7.)
 Feedback was collected related to the quality of the aforementioned citizen engagement process.

 Finally, the identified challenges and ideated solutions were further developed and validated in a holistic manner with various stakeholders, thus involving also the provider and enabler aspect to developing smart city solutions.